SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 - Salim Chehida, Akram Idani, Mario Cortes-Cornax and German Vega " An Executable Formal Framework for Inter-DSL Collaboration", accepted at the conference COORDINATION 2023.

 The proposed approach, supported with a formal framework, allows engineers to define how DSLs collaborate with each others.
 In our approach, the Model-driven engineer specifies the DSLs metamodels and the BPMN models of their collaboration.
-Then the metamodels and BPMN diagrams are transformed into B and CSP respectively, while integrating the system properties.
+Then, the metamodels and BPMN diagrams are transformed into B and CSP respectively, while integrating the system properties.
 Afterwards, the operator can animate the formal specifications while observing the respect of the properties.

 We applied the proposed approach to a smart grid case study provided by RTE, the energy transmission company in France.
 The case study involves two DSLs: the first one, named CM-DSL (Configuration Management DSL), focuses on the management of system configurations assigning to a set of applications various infrastructures.
-The second one named SRA-DSL (Security Risk Assessment DSL), is dedicated to security risk assessment.
+The second one, named SRA-DSL (Security Risk Assessment DSL), is dedicated to security risk assessment.
 The composition and the collaboration of these DSLs allow to manage configurations while dealing with security concerns.

 ## 1. Modeling DSLs and their Collaboration